textninja/mychsa/README.md

 # mychsa

-mychsa provides a simple web interface and API for identifying which Community Health Service Area (CHSA), if any, a latitude/longitude point intersects.
+mychsa provides a simple web interface and API for identifying the Community Health Service Area (CHSA) a latitude/longitude point intersects.

 ## Building and running